 Collapse (2000s-Present)

-In an attempt to gain more control over the economy, President Chavez went on a nationalization spree in the 2000s that pushed out all private enterprise, starved industries of technical expertise and investment, and sent government-controlled institutions into a downward spiral.
+In the 2000s, President Chavez went on a nationalization spree to gain more control over the economy.
+This spree pushed out all private enterprises, starved industries of technical expertise and investment, and sent government-controlled institutions into a downward spiral.
 Exchange rate controls and price controls “broke the basic link between supply and demand, creating surreal economic distortions.”
-For more on supply and demand, markets, and price controls, see The Policy Circle’s Free Enterprise & Economic Freedom brief.
+For more on supply and demand, markets, and price controls, see The Policy Circle’s Free Enterprise & Economic Freedom Brief.

 This suffocated private enterprise.
-Price controls prevented private businesses from setting their own prices, making it nearly impossible to make a profit.
-Both foreign- and domestically-owned companies stopped investing in Venezuela, and new businesses did not replace them due to red tape, corruption, and fear their private property was not secure.
-In 2011, Latin America received over $150 billion in foreign investment; Venezuela only accounted for $5 billion of this amount, while neighboring Brazil received $67 billion.
-Investment has only declined further since then; in 2019, Brazil received $72 billion, Colombia $14 billion, and Chile $11 billion, while Venezuela received less than $1 billion.
+Price controls prevented private businesses from setting their own prices, making it nearly impossible to profit.
+Both foreign- and domestically-owned companies stopped investing in Venezuela, and new businesses did not replace them due to red tape, corruption, and fear that their private property was not secure.
+In 2011, Latin America received over $150 billion in foreign investment; Venezuela only accounted for $5 billion, while neighboring Brazil received $67 billion.
+Investment has declined further since then; in 2019, Brazil received $72 billion, Colombia $14 billion, and Chile $11 billion, while Venezuela received less than $1 billion.

 Chavez garnered strong relationships with countries such as China, Russia, and Cuba to endure the inevitable disasters of his policies.
 He frequently announced new government programs to deliver free or heavily discounted goods that resulted from these relationships, such as refrigerators and cars, to the poorest in the nation.
-These efforts kept the worst case scenario of Venezuela’s impending crisis at bay, and also continuously won Chavez popular sentiment around election times.
-This stopped when Chavez died, reportedly of cancer, in 2013.
+These efforts kept the worst-case scenario of Venezuela’s impending crisis at bay and also continuously won Chavez popular sentiment around election times.
+This stopped when Chavez died of cancer in 2013.

-For more on Venezuela’s history, Hugo Chavez, and Nicolás Maduro, watch The Collapse of Venezuela, Explained:
+For more on Venezuela’s history, Hugo Chavez, and Nicolás Maduro, watch The Collapse of Venezuela, Explained (8 min):

 The Role of Government

 Venezuela’s situation was the product of years of government policies and economic mismanagement.
-The clear signs of trouble came from a charismatic leader who promised the nation that government was a solution to their woes, and made the country dependent on one resource while shutting down competition, diversity of opinion, and debate.
-It might seem strange that such a chain of events could happen without notice, but the slow dissolution of democracy often happens while many blindly laud the intermediary steps.
+The clear signs of trouble came from a charismatic leader who promised the nation that the government was the solution to their woes and made the country dependent on one resource while shutting down competition, diversity of opinion, and debate.
+Drastic changes often happen in the slow erosion of democratic protections.

 Bolivarian Revolution

-Chavez identified with the Venezuelans who suffered under the IMF-backed austerity measures during the late 1980s and mid 1990s, and his campaign promise was to use his power to distribute public and private oil revenues to the poor.
+Chavez sympathized with the Venezuelans who suffered under the IMF-backed austerity measures during the late 1980s and mid-1990s.
+His campaign promise was to use his power to distribute public and private oil revenues to people experiencing poverty.
 Chavez spent these funds on social services and welfare programs.
-The social programs, called “misiones,” delivered basic services for education, health, employment, and food.
-There was practically no limit to these welfare programs; one year, the government handouts included approximately 200,000 homes.
+The social programs, called “misiones,” delivered essential services for education, health, employment, and food.
+There was practically no limit to these welfare programs; in one year, the government handouts included approximately 200,000 homes.

 This “Bolivarian Revolution” initially improved a number of social indicators such as literacy, income per capita, unemployment rates, and infant mortality.
 Between 1999 and 2011, Venezuela’s Gini coefficient (a measure of income inequality) fell from almost .5 to .39, meaning Venezuela at the time had the “fairest income distribution” in all of Latin America and ranked just ahead of the U.S. and only behind Canada in the Western Hemisphere.
 Between 2003 and 2013, poverty levels fell from 61% of the population to 34%.